ripped-rooster/Terraform-Associate-Notes/README.md

   - Stores old versions of state files by default.
   - Maintains a record of all execution activities.
   - All Terraform commands are executed on managed Terraform Cloud VMs.
+  - They are a major component of role-based access in Terraform Cloud.
+  - They represent collections of infrastructure in an organization.
+  - You cannot manage resources in Terraform Cloud without creating at least one workspace.

 ![Terraform Cloud Folder](./assets/tf-cloud.png)